google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/measures_of_center.rst

    -   If you count the number of times each category occurs, the mode is the category with the highest count.
-   -   A dataset can have multiple modes - if multiple categories have the same count, and this count is higher than those of the other categories.
+   -   A dataset can have multiple modes, if multiple categories have the same count, and this count is higher than those of the other categories.
    -   Sometimes the mode is referred to simply as the most common value.
    -   The mode is only defined for categorical variables.